tailrecursion/boot-ng/README.md

   means to have single file, self-contained scripts in Clojure that can have dependencies on Maven artifacts but aren't part of a project or uberjar.

-* The boot build environment provides the facilities needed to manage any Clojure build process a programmer can imagine.
+* The boot build environment provides facilities to manage any Clojure build process a programmer can imagine.

 ## Install